mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 ## Nix resources that have been helpful

 One of the biggest complaints I see about Nix is that it's underdocumented, incorrectly, or poorly documented.
 My experience is that the documentation feels like it's aimed at experienced Nix users.

+A lot of Nix documentation I've found says things like, "Simply add these lines!"

+Huh?

-There's a lot of, "Add these lines to your configuration file!"
-Which configuration file?
-Where in the file do I add those lines?
+Which file?
+And where in the file do I add those lines?

 Here are the best resources I've found so far: